As you consider a career pivot to real estate, you may be wondering, “What is the average starting salary for real estate agents in Nevada?”

 2. Experience and expertise

-The income report shows that experienced real estate agents generally report higher earnings than those just starting.
-This is unsurprising, as seasoned agents often have a broader network and client base, making it easier to generate leads.
+The income report shows that experienced real estate agents generally earn higher incomes than those just starting.
+This is unsurprising, as seasoned agents often have broader networks and client bases, making it easier to generate leads.

 Beyond experience, agents specializing in investment properties tend to earn more than those focused on other niches.
 However, this doesn’t mean that new agents in Nevada should limit themselves to fix-and-flips or rentals.
 Instead, the data suggests that focusing on a specific niche could be a strategic way to boost your income.